 |CBE 781||Biological Engineering: Molecules, Cells & Systems||3|

 At least two of the core graduate courses must be taken in the first semester of residence in the graduate program, and at least four core graduate courses must be completed with grades of B or better by the end of the second semester of residence.
+A student who receives one grade of BC or lower in a core class but who wishes to remains in the PhD program must take the fifth core course or re-take the low graded core course in the third semester, and the student must receive a B or better.
 Students are expected to take a total of four courses in their first semester of residence.

 The requirement of four core CBE graduate courses shall not be met by substitution of other courses.
 Students matriculating with an M.S. degree from another university may, with department approval, use up to two courses from their M.S. work toward the requirement of six CBE graduate courses.